Realizing Dreams at Florida Career College in Lauderdale Lakes

 “I felt like if God opened this door for me, I should walk through it and do what I had to do,” she said.
 “So I came to the school, sat down and spoke with an advisor.”

-Yanilisse joined FCC’s Dental Assistant program and never looked back.
+Yanilisse joined FCC’s Dental Assistant Training Course and never looked back.
 And today, after completing all her classes and nearly all of her externship at a pediatric dental clinic, Yanilisse says she’s on track to earn a full-time position as a dental assistant within the practice.

 “I was in a position where I didn’t have a job, I didn’t really have anything under my belt, and I wanted a better life for my girls,” she said.
 “Something just clicked in me that it was time to further my education.
 Being laid off was an awakening for me.”